marherje/GHUTesting/README.md

 New Version using d, u, s, c, b, t flavors.

+New update: Adding a 1/sqrt(2) factor, which aproximates the separation level of two gaussians in the limit sigma_model=sigma_ref, until now we were comparing single values instead of a gaussian for the signals and reference models...

 ## Structure
 - `include/`: Header files for the "struc" used for reading the models, the uncertainties for each scenario, and the tools used for the Testing of the models.
 - `models/`: Contains .txt files with the information of the predictions for each model.